kwesi-mb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 \nchmod 111 -- adds execution permissionn to the owner, the group owner and the other users
 \nchmod 007 -- adds all permissions to the other users
 \nchmod 753 -- canges mode to rwxr-x-wx
+\nchmod --reference=  -- copy the permissions of another file